rmauger/mORS/testChecklist.md

         * Close window
     * Confirm indentation for 90.510 (1)(L) (L is paragraph) and 90.643 (3)(b)(L) (L is subparagraph)
     * Check mend line at end
-1. (Detour) Navigate to ORS 403.415.
+1. (Detour) Navigate to ORS 403.415 and 458.380.
-    * Check to see if delayed repeal note fits box
+    * Check display of delayed repeal note
+    * Close
 1. Go back to popup:
     * Turn source note off confirm they disappear from  page
     * Turn rsec off & back on & confirm that it works on page